CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # General Methods of Abbreviation, including Ordinary Style

+The most important rule of all in reporting practice is never to use a mode or an abbreviation that causes hesitation or waste of time, not to worry about trifles; and to practise writing from dictation and transcribing till your notes become perfectly fluent and cursive and legible.
+A study of-the examples which follow will probably be more useful than many pages of hints.
+(Supplement, Notes on Reporting)

 ## Omit A and O before M and N
 ![omit a,o, correction, manual](assets/manual-bits/a-o-omit-m015.png)